arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-3.md

 Although this is a very popular implementation for Functors, I am not particularly fond of it, and I think it's based on a poor metaphor.
-Let me show you what a Pandora's box you open just flipping the `f` and `tree` parameters.
+Let me show you a more powerful metaphor, enabled flipping `f` and `tree`.

 ### Lifting Functions
-Another metaphor is possible.
 The signature `(a -> b) -> Tree a -> Tree b` is the one used by Haskell (see [`fmap` on Hoogle][fmap]):